Tiritiri Matangi Island

-Tiritiri Matangi will continue playing a critical role for the Recovery Programme well into the future.
+Tiritiri Matangi continues to play a critical role for the Recovery Programme.
 It currently houses 2 breeding pairs of takahē.
-Generally, each year the takahē population at Tiritiri Matangi produces 2–3 young birds, which are transferred as sub-adults (1–3 year old birds) to other sites.
+Generally, each year the takahē population at Tiritiri Matangi produces 2–3 young birds, which are transferred as sub-adults (1–2-year-old birds) to other sites.

 Year introduced: 2011